 Other areas of work including stick curtain walling to either end of the building and main entrance area incorporating revolving doorsets, curved rooflights and roof glazing, and architectural cladding and metalwork to finish off areas of interface.

-With Colorminium responsible for all the key interfaces and taking total façade responsibility, we were able to significantly influence the successful build and delivery and deliver a quality of façade that makes it the centrepiece of the campus.
+We took full responsibility for the total façade and all the key interfaces, and were able to significantly influence the success of the project, delivering a quality façade at the centrepiece of the campus.